NSF Plant Genomes project to improve disease resistance in cacao (article).

 physiological mechanisms have evolved.

 Projects underway in my laboratory concentrate on using transcriptome and genome data from ecologically important species to inform physiological and mechanistic studies that further our understanding of how organisms operate and evolve in nature.
 Using that approach, we are presently examining the respiratory and energetic physiology in a butterfly (Melitaea cinxia) that is a model system for metapopulation biology.
 In another collaborative project (with Liza Comita, Scott Mangan, and Claude dePamphilis, working with the Forest Dynamics Plot in Panama) we are examining how reductions in local population size affect allelic diversity of pathogen resistance genes of tropical rainforest trees, and how that affects plant-pathogen interactions.
+Results from our work on wild tropical trees led to a collaboration to improve disease resistance in cacao (with Mark Guiltinan, Seila Maximova and others).

 Another longstanding and